 CEO Shadow Program

-At GitLab, being a CEO shadow is not a job title, but a temporary assignment to shadow the CEO
+At GitLab, being a CEO Shadow is not a job title, but a temporary assignment to shadow the CEO

 Overview

-At GitLab, being a CEO shadow is not a job title, but a temporary assignment to shadow the CEO.
+At GitLab, being a CEO Shadow is not a job title, but a temporary assignment to shadow the CEO.
 The shadows will be present at all meetings of the CEO during their rotation.
 GitLab is an all-remote company, but the CEO has in-person meetings with external organizations.
 Unless you’re joining the program during one of our remote rotations, you will stay in San Francisco during the entire rotation and travel with the CEO.

 Goal

 The goal of the CEO Shadow Program is to give team members and eligible individuals an overview of all aspects of the company.
-This transparency enables CEO Shadow participants to better engage and collaborate cross-functionally, as well as better perform global optimizations.
+This transparency enables CEO Shadow participants to better engage and collaborate cross-functionally, as well as better perform cross-functional optimizations.

 As a CEO Shadow, you’ll gain this context through the meetings you attend and while completing short-term tasks from across the company.
 The program also creates opportunities for the CEO to build relationships with team members across the company and to identify challenges and opportunities earlier.
 The shadows will also often connect with one another, developing new cross-functional relationships.